project-chip/connectedhomeip/docs/guides/darwin.md

 on MacOS or iOS/iPadOS.

--   Download the Bluetooth Central Matter Client Developer Mode profile and install it on a iOS/iPadOS 16.1 beta 3 and MacOS 13.1 beta 3 or later system.
+-   Download the Bluetooth Central Matter Client Developer Mode profile and install it on a supported system. system.

     -   For _macOS_, Profile can be installed via Settings->Privacy &
         Security->Profiles